HumbertoBeng/SOAR-EDR-Project/README.md

 The result gave us 100+ rules that contained the "Credential" keyword, so to narrow down the search for a rule that will be the most useful one, we can check what other kind of information de event generated gave us.
 In this case, the event generated when executing LaZagne was a _NEW_PROCESS_ event, so lets search for a rule that contains something related to creation of processes.

-Going further down we can see a "windws_process_creation", this rule could be of use for us.
+Going further down we can see a "windows_process_creation", this rule could be of use for us.

 ![image](https://github.com/user-attachments/assets/61b7456e-6018-497d-a3b4-38460a9e7b47)
 Image #18